cjustinas/BSW-Data-Course/chapter3.md

 skills: 2
 key: b8cf4b8501
 ```

-Your manager is convinced there is positive correlation between a customer's age and their lifetime value.
+Your manager is convinced there is positive correlation between customer's age and their lifetime value.
 This means that the independent variable of age influences the dependent variable of profit.
 In other words, the older the customer, the more profit the bank receives from doing business with them.
 This could happen for a variety of reasons.
 Your task is to explore the manager's hypothesis further.

 We will use the `corr()` pandas function to see if your manager is right.

 `@instructions`
-1) Use the `corr()` function to find the correlation between `'age` and `lifetime_value'`
+1) Use the `corr()` function to find the correlation between `age` and `lifetime_value'`

 2) Assign the code to a variable `correlation`

 3) Print the new variable

-`@hint`

 `@pre_exercise_code`
 ```{python}